EpocDotFr/kanboard-wunderlist/README.md

 ## Gotchas

+  * This plugin may broke if you update Kanboard (the plugin system is in its alpha stage, as mentioned [in this article](http://kanboard.net/news/version-1.0.19))
   * Only administrators can access this feature
-  * This plugin may broke if you update Kanboard (the plugin system is in its alpha stage, as mentioned [in this article](http://kanboard.net/news/version-1.0.19))
+  * Existing tasks / projects are not checked yet (this means that duplicates may be created)

 ## End words

 If you have questions or problems, you can [submit an issue](https://github.com/EpocDotFr/kanboard-wunderlist/issues).

 You can even submit pull requests if you want.
-I want.
+It's open-source man!